• Scuba Certification Charlotte NC | SDI Open Water Course | Sink or Swim Scuba

 Why Choose SDI Open Water Scuba Certification?

-Regularly Scheduled Classes – If current dates don’t work for you, contact us and we’ll help find one that fits your schedule., we have classes starting all the time.
-Contact us to find a schedule that fits your needs!
+• Regularly Scheduled Classes – If current dates don’t work for you, contact us and we’ll help find one that fits your schedule.
+We have classes starting regularly throughout the year.

-Train with Experts – Learn from experienced SDI-certified instructors who will guide you through every step of your Lake Norman Scuba diving course journey.
+• Train with Experts – Learn from experienced SDI-certified instructors who guide you through every step of your scuba certification journey.

 What’s Included with our Gastonia scuba training for beginners?

-✅ Rental Dive Gear Included at No Cost – including regulator, dive computer, buoyancy compensator (BC), wetsuit, scuba tanks, and weights.
+Rental Dive Gear Included at No Cost if you purchase your basic equipment from us– rental gear included: regulator, dive computer, buoyancy compensator (BC), wetsuit, scuba tanks, and weights.

 What You Need to Bring